 So how do we make any sense out of this?
 How can we cut through the confusion and recover the intended message?
-The answer to that lies in part in recognizing the disruption in the text, and hearing it set against Jesus stating the message loud and clear in what follows, "I am the good shepherd."
+The answer to that lies in part in recognizing the disruption in the text, and hearing it set against Jesus stating the message loudly and clearly in what follows, "I am the good shepherd."
+Remember what I said about this text more naturally following verse 30?
 When we set this reading beside or after the declaration in verse 27, "My sheep hear my voice, I know them and they follow me.
 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand." we are no longer in any doubt that we are the sheep of His pasture.

 We are the sheep.
 Ahh, now it comes a bit clearer, even if still not too flattering.
-Sheep are not the brightest lights in the barn, and they do indeed play an extreme version of "follow-the-leader."
+Sheep are not the brightest lights in the barn, and they do indeed play an extreme version of "followthe-leader."
 More importantly, however, is that sheep are extremely fragile.
 They are almost as neurotic as people; they can rapidly get sick and die; they frighten easily and can drop from a heart attack; apart from bleating and ineffective kicking they are pretty much defenseless.
 They require a tremendous amount of care, and require an inordinate amount of skill, knowledge, tenderness, compassion, and outright devotion from the shepherd who looks after them.
 The shepherd truly has to become one with the flock in order to look after them properly.
-I was reminded how the people of Jesus' day understood this even from the language they used: in New Testament Greek the word for 'shepherd' and the word for 'flock' is essentially the same word (καὶ γενήσονται μία ποίμνη, εἷς ποιμήν) differing only in gender.
+I was reminded how the people of Jesus' day understood this even from the language they used: in New Testament Greek the word for 'shepherd' and the word for 'flock' is essentially the same word (καὶ γενήσονται μία ποίμνη, εξς ποιμήν - there will be one flock and one shepherd, or better yet, the flock and the shepherd will become one) differing only in gender.
 The shepherd, even though the one responsible for the safety, the well-being, even the life of the sheep, is one with the flock he tends.
 Now this is an image that has stuck with the church and with people of faith over the centuries: a kind, gentle, compassionate, caring Jesus who protects and tends us like a good shepherd tends a flock.
 Leading us to pastures rich with nourishment for body and soul, summoning us to drink from the waters of life, tucking us securely and safely into the fold at the end of our days.
 A deeply personal and involved Jesus who knows each one of us the way a shepherd knows each of his sheep.

 And if that is the role of the shepherd, what do we hear as being the role of the sheep?
 The sheep's role is to hear the voice of the shepherd, and to follow.
-Ahhh, so this is really about discipleship, about following the lead of Jesus, and imitating the other followers of Him.
+Ahhh, so this is really about discipleship, about following the lead of Jesus, imitating the other followers of Him, and becoming one with Him.
 This is about hearing the voice of Jesus calling us to follow in the footsteps of those who have themselves offered kindness, caring, compassion, tenderness and tending as they have followed Jesus.
-Now it starts to make some sense - Jesus promises us that as the good shepherd He will tend us, look after us, protect us from the dangerous places in life, will patch us up after our curious encounters with the brambles and thorns of life, will carry us back into the company of others when we have lost our way.
+Now this text really starts to make some sense - Jesus promises us that as the good shepherd He will tend us, look after us, protect us from the dangerous places in life, will patch us up after our curious encounters with the brambles and thorns of life, will carry us back into the company of others when we have lost our way.